Simple Greek Pinwheels are an easy-to-make, elegant appetizer made with fresh spinach, roasted red peppers, olives, and feta, and puff pastry.

 - Mediterranean Frittata

 Whatever the occasion, these Mediterranean pinwheels will impress and can be put together in minutes!
-If you gave them a try, I would love for you to leave a comment and 5-star rating below.
+If you gave them a try, I would love for you to leave a comment and rating below.

 For the Greek Rolls